-PLEASE NOTE: This syllabus is representative of a typical term.
+This syllabus is representative of a typical 3-country program.
+Note that program locations may change due to Covid-19 precautions.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.
-In addition, considerations of student safety may change some course content.